njeriolenkere/Simple-Intruder-Alarm-Project0/README.md

 ## Step 1: Gather all the Necessary Components
 * Arduino Uno.
 * Sensor shield (optional)
 * Ultrasonic Sensor (HC-SR04) - (An ultrasonic sensor measures the distance of an object by ...emitting ultrasonic sound waves.
-The reflected waves from the object are received by the ...sensor and are converted to corresponding electrical signals.)
+The reflected waves from the object are received by the sensor and are converted to corresponding electrical signals.)
 * Mini - BreadBoard
 * 1 kohm Resistor.
 * Jumpers wires